App and Data Management¶

 To add, modify, or remove parameters in the Request, Response Success, or Response Failure Headers, select the respective tab and click on the ‘Headers’ subheading to access its list of parameters.

-To remove a parameter, click on the image249 button located in the leftmost column of the desired row containing the parameter.
+To remove a parameter, click on the button located in the

-Running Test / Schemas
+Running Test / Schemas¶

-The image250 button may be used to invoke the Web Service to provide a sample response message to the Web Service Editor window.
+The button may be used to invoke the Web Service to provide a

 Upon a successful Web Service call, the appropriate responses from the server will appear under the ‘Sample’ subheading of the Response Success and Response Failure tabs.